December Examination Timetable

 Who sets the dates and times of my exams?

 Examinations are timetabled centrally by the Registry Team, in line with University agreed guidelines.
 The guidelines are aimed at achieving a balance between producing reasonable student timetables, meeting requests from academic departments and taking into account room size and availability.
-Exams are timetabled in GMT (UK time).
+Exams are timetabled in GMT/BST (UK time).

 What is the timetabling policy?